Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 With those conditions in mind, here are your main options for moving to a new city:

-What exactly are white glove movers?
 These movers are responsible for all the ins and outs of moving, from packing up your delicate items to unloading them into the right room in your new place.
 They are true experts and know just how to pack that fancy mirror or original art so it doesn’t get damaged in the middle of your move.
 Some white-glove moving services even have temperature-controlled trucks for items like instruments, wine, and electronics.
-With white glove movers, you don’t have to worry about any part of the moving process.
+With white-glove movers, you don’t have to worry about any part of the moving process.
 If money is no object, then this is the ultimate way to move.

 If you’re hiring movers, here are a few good questions to ask: